 a common pitfall that tends to paralyze too many capable people.
 In

 simply taking that first step, the next step will undoubtedly present

 Soon thereafter, the forward momentum gained through each additional step taken will increase your self-confidence and will quickly clear away any doubt you may be feeling.
 Simply by being engaged, and "in the game", you'll soon figure out where you wish to go.

 So what happens if your first step is the wrong step?
-Hanes reminds us that it’s important to remember that “ACTION is Success” provided we learn from our mis-steps and avoid making the same mistakes twice.
+Hanes emphasizes that “ACTION is Success” provided we learn from our mis-steps and avoid making the same mistakes twice.

 If you want to go from one mountain peak to another, the shortest and most direct route can often mean having to scale an impossibly steep cliff.
 To ensure you get to your goal, you often will have to follow the longest or slower route.

 Hikers and business leadership training experts call this practice “orienteering”.
 Yes, it takes longer and the struggle is more difficult, but the result is that you meet your ultimate goal.
-So it’s worth the effort and it will mean more when you achieve your goal.
+So it’s worth the effort when you achieve your goal.

-Hanes has a passion for youth-driven movements.
+In closing, it's worth mentioning that Mr. Hanes has a passion for youth-driven movements.
 He believes in young people who possess dreams, ambition, determination and persistence.
-These are the young business leadership training students who will change and lead the world of tomorrow, and they are also the people in your local hometown that will make bold new ideas become reality.
+He believes these are the young business leadership training students who will change and lead the world of tomorrow, and they are also the people in your local hometown that will make bold new ideas become reality.